data-henrik/security-advisor-notifications/README.md

 #### Prepare
 1. Download or clone this repository and change into the new directory.
 2. [Download public key](https://cloud.ibm.com/security-advisor#/notifications) for notification channels and save it to a file `public.key`.
 The public key is needed to verify intactness of notification payloads.
 The code in action [receiveNotification.py](/src/receiveNotification.py) will work without, but it is recommended to verify objects.
 3. [Create a Slack app](https://api.slack.com/start) and [use an incoming webhook](https://api.slack.com/messaging/webhooks) to send messages to Slack.
-When you [deploy the app to a Slack channel](https://api.slack.com/best-practices/blueprints/per-channel-webhooks), copy the displayed webhook.
+Thereafter, [deploy the app to a Slack channel](https://api.slack.com/best-practices/blueprints/per-channel-webhooks), copy the displayed webhook.
 Save it to a file `webhook.uri`.
 It is needed when deploying the Cloud Functions actions.

 #### Deploy